AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/back-up-data.md

 product-area: documents
 navigation-topic: organize-your-work-workfront-proof
 title: Back Up Your Workfront Proof Data
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: You can request a backup of all of your data in Workfront Proof using the backup function.
 ---

-# Back Up Your *Workfront Proof* Data
+# Back Up Your `Workfront Proof` Data

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Introduction to backups

-You can request a backup of all of your data in *Workfront Proof* using the backup function. &nbsp;
+You can request a backup of all of your data in `Workfront Proof` using the backup function. &nbsp;

 The backup is delivered to you as a .zip file.
-It includes an XML export of all of your data (including comments and responses for all versions of all *proof*s); however, it does not include the original files that you uploaded as *proofs*.
+It includes an XML export of all of your data (including comments and responses for all versions of all `proof`s); however, it does not include the original files that you uploaded as `proofs`.

 Each backup .zip file created for you to download has a unique file name, such as: